 Until recently, London has been generally pretty awful at wine bars and even at wine by the glass.
 You generally had to go to a gastropub (= converted old pub with a wooden floor, a blackboard menu and some armchairs) to get a decent wine by the glass and sometimes even they can let you down.
 Today though we can choose from several branches of two establishments that are effectively wine bars with very superior food: Vinoteca near Smithfield market, in Seymour Place just north of Marble Arch, and now also in Beak Street, Soho, and Terroir between Trafalgar Square and Charing Cross with its offshoots Brawn in Columbia Road, east London, Soif in south London and The Green Man and French Horn in St Martin's Lane.
 Terroirs and its sister wine bars are closely associated with wine importers Caves de Pyrène and the natural wine movement.

-The wine bars in the food halls of Fortnum & Mason and Selfridge's are also worth checking out, and, like F&M, Canary Wharf Waitrose offers customers the chance to drink bottles bought on the premises paying very modest corkage.
-Another very welcome addition to the scene is the wine-focused restaurant 28-50 just off Fleet Street, which showcases the smart contents of several personal wine collections at fair prices, now with a second branch in Marylebone.
+Probably the newest, most interesting and buzziest wine bar is Sager & Wilde in Hackney Road.
+Another very welcome addition to the scene are the wine-focused 28-50 restaurants, which describe themselves as 'wine workshops and kitchens': one just off Fleet Street, a second branch in Marylebone and a third just off Regent Street.
 In smart Knightsbridge, in the basement of the Mandarin Oriental hotel, indeed, is the London version of Bar Boulud, with a fine, mainly French wine list and always something superior available by the glass.

 Dave Stenton also recommends Andrew Edmunds in Soho: 'I ate there last weekend and was struck by the number of rare burgundies and bordeaux they were selling for not much more (and in some cases less) than retail.'
 And New Street Wine Shop (mentioned above) is also a wine bar and restaurant.